18F/handbook/pages/18f/chapters/design.md

   interest to the team.
 Past topics have included: how other chapters work, our collaborative work practices, and recent organizational changes within 18F or TTS.
-- **Once a week:** meet with your lead.
-Once a week, you’ll have a short check-in with your Design lead at a time that’s convenient for both of you.
+- **Once a week/Every two weeks:** meet with your supervisor.
+You’ll have a short check-in with your supervisor at a time that’s convenient for both of you.
   The purpose of this meeting is both administrative and personal.
 It’s how the team leadership keeps on top of project timelines and activities to coordinate resourcing.
 It’s also a time to talk through any project concerns, figure out